christopherdangelo/DIG-CLL/README.md

 ### Progression Model
 Data was downloaded from Illumina BaseSpace on May 10, 2022 using the BaseSpace Downloader Tool.
-- XXX Paired-End sample reads were downloaded.
+- 91 Paired-End sample reads were downloaded.
 They are named using the following syntax:
   - `100_S100_L001` indicates a unique ID + _ + sample ID + _ + run ID and then followed by
   -  R1 for forward reads and R2 for reverse reads
-  -  Files are stored in gz format (fastq.gz)
+  -  182 files total, stored in gz format (fastq.gz)
 - Total File Size reported by Illumina: 7.08Gb
   - BaseSpace downloader (5.34Gb)
   - HCC (4Gb)